siigil/siigil.github.io/_posts/2023-12-31-useless-things.md

 I *burn* with questions: How does that system work, and why on earth did it do that?
 What will I learn this year?
 Who will I meet, and what wild projects will they be working on?
 Will I hear cool stories?
 Will I solve new problems?
 Will I fall in love with new topics I didn’t know I enjoyed?

 Cybersecurity has that sort of magnetic pull that makes you double-take across the room at a CTF, a talk in progress, a messy project on a workbench, and think *"What on Earth is going on over there?!"*.
 It's infused with that delight, that passion, that classic clever hacker spirit.
 I'm not talking about the side-hustle grind, but the genuine stuff that makes you a child again.
 Pure puppy love.
 Honest joy.
 Popping a shell in a Christmas CTF.
 Blinky LEDs.
 Weird radios.
 That kind of thing.
 The kind of open-minded nonsense that drives you to solve another challenge.
-That *“How does that even work?”* spirit.
+That *"How does that even work?"* spirit.
 The magic of seeing the pieces behind the system, each speaking their own language, just waiting to be heard.
 The creative energy that keeps us going.

+In the wrong light, this thrill can look "useless".
+What cert does it earn us?
+When will we ever need Software Defined Radio on the job? ...Who cares?!
+In my eyes, it's still worth learning.
+The way your mind rises to the challenge of understanding it, the metaphorical muscle built working with new ideas, will help you grow.
+You'll never know just how much if you don't pursue it once in a while, right?

 Much of my 2023 has been about remembering and acting on this, and looking to share that energy with others.
-Thus, I’d like to share my 5 minute ramble a bit more widely.
+Thus, I’d like to share my 5 minute ramble (the above talk) a bit more widely.

 And for those who are new to the field: